 QIAGEN has received EUA on the QIAstat-DX.
 QIAGEN will have limited allocation of COVID-19 tests for existing customers.
 You may order new analyzers, but it may take months before they can be installed.

 Mesa Biotech (Sekisui) has received EUA for their Accula SARS-CoV-2 test.
 U.S. distribution is under discussion.

 Which viral antigen tests are currently available?

-Quidel has received EUA authorization to market its Sofia® SARS Antigen FIA, a rapid point-of-care antigen test to be used on the Sofia® Fluorescent Immunoassay Analyzer (“Sofia 1”) and the Sofia 2 Fluorescent Immunoassay Analyzer for SARS-CoV-2 in nasal or nasopharyngeal specimen.
+Quidel is marketing its Sofia® SARS Antigen FIA, a rapid point-of-care antigen test to be used on the Sofia® Fluorescent Immunoassay Analyzer (“Sofia 1”) and the Sofia 2 Fluorescent Immunoassay Analyzer for SARS-CoV-2 in nasal or nasopharyngeal specimen.
 This is a “reader-style” test that identifies an active infection.
 Quidel is producing and getting tests to caregivers as fast as possible.

 Which serology antibody tests are available?